Concepts

 Every other concept on this page operates on or within a session.

-A turn is one unit of agent work
+A Run is one unit of agent work

-A session contains many turns.
-Turns coexist on the same session and have independent lifecycles.
+A session contains many Runs.
+Runs coexist on the same session and have independent lifecycles.

 The codec translates between your framework and Ably

-The codec is the boundary between your domain (text deltas, tool calls, finish events for whatever framework you use) and Ably's message primitives.
-The transport works with any framework that has a codec implementation.
+A codec is the boundary between your domain (text deltas, tool calls, finish events for whatever framework you use) and Ably's message primitives.
+The codec is direction-typed: TInput for client-to-agent events, TOutput for agent-to-client events.

 The conversation tree holds every branch